the-pirated-sardar/meanwhile-book-manual/README.md

 ## About The Book

 This project is based on the book Meanwhile by Jason Shiga, a cartoonist and math graduate.
-The book was put togheter using algorithms, so it's only fair that it be decoded using those as well.
+The book was put together using algorithms, so it's only fair that it be decoded using those as well.

 ## Manually Adding Storylines